anthro-id/legal/en-US/EVENTS/REFUND.md

 For more information on what is included in force majeure, you can [visit this page](https://en.wikipedia.org/wiki/Force_majeure).

+Please read **Refund Coverage Details** section below for more information about how much you will get refunded.

 # Refund Coverage Details
-Refunds, if applicable, will only cover the base ticket price paid by the attendee.
-Any additional fees, including but not limited to platform fees, payment processing fees, VAT, currency conversion fees, and/or other service charges, **are non-refundable/reversible.**

 In cases where an event organizer issues a refund, the amount returned to you will be subject to deductions based on these non-refundable charges.
 The final refund amount may also depend on the event organizer’s own policies and agreements.

-# Under Account Termination
-If your **Anthro.id** account is terminated for some reasons, you have no rights to issue any refunds until your account is reinstated.

 # Request
-You can request a refund through your [profile page](/user/profile), under **Your Ticket** section, select the event that you want to issue a refund  and follow the on-screen instructions.
+If available, you can request a refund through your [profile page](/user/profile), under **Your Ticket** section, select the event that you want to issue a refund and follow the on-screen instructions.

-You can also request a refund through our [contact page](/contact) to issue a refund to see if your expectations align with the event organizer's refund policy.

 # Refund Verification
 Refund verification (a state whether your ticket will be refunded, or not) typically depends on the event organizer, who has up to 7 days to make a decision.